antoniovalente/IoT-AgroIntelligence-Node/README.md

 The hardware project is licensed under the CERN Open Hardware Licence - see the [LICENSE.md](LICENSE.md) file for details

-The documentation file are licensed under a [Creative Commons Attribution 4.0 International License][cc-by].
+The documentation files are licensed under a [Creative Commons Attribution 4.0 International License][cc-by].

 [![CC BY 4.0][cc-by-image]][cc-by]